Pérák, the Spring Man of Prague: Literature

 In 1948, the figure was used in a newspaper propaganda comics in Haló noviny.
 It was visually based on Trnka's animated film.
 Fifteen pages were published.

 In 1961, Pérák was featured as a heroic character in the story "Pérový muž" ("The Spring-Man"), which was written by Czech science fiction writer Jan Weiss and published as part of a collection of short stories entitled Bianka Braselli, A Two-Headed Lady.
 In his 1997 biographical essay on Weiss, Vilém Kmuníček speculated that the inspiration for this story was in response to Nazi propaganda:

 In 1968, the issue of the Mladý svět magazine, published after the Warsaw Pact invasion of Czechoslovakia, included a four-strip comics titled Pérák and the USSR.

 In 1986, Czech science fiction writer Ondřej Neff also portrayed Pérák as a heroic figure in Pérák – Toho dne byla mlha (Perak – There was fog that day).
 In 2001, he created a humorous satirical comic strip titled Pérák kontra Globeman (Pérák versus Globalman) which conflates the figures of the Springer and the Razor Blade Man and pits him against a villain called Globalman, who bears a strong resemblance to McDonald's mascot Ronald McDonald.

 In 2002, the cartoonist Adolf Lachman, in cooperation with scriptwriters Monge and Morten, intended to produce a new series of comic strips about Pérák.
 But only the introductory chapter came out as part of the KomiksFest!
 Revue 03 magazine.

-Ethnologist Petr Janeček was since 2004 dedicated to scientific research of Pérák, he collected a considerable amount of stories from witnesses.
+Ethnologist Petr Janeček has been dedicated to scientific research of Pérák since 2004; he has collected a considerable number of stories from witnesses.
 In 2017, he issued a comprehensive publication Mýtus o Pérákovi.
 Městská legenda mezi folklorem a populární kulturou (Myth of Pérák.
 Urban legend between folklore and popular culture).

 The right to use the name Pérák was in 2006 ensured by Petr Stančík.
 First, he wrote a screenplay to movie, but in 2008 only a book with its fictionalized version was published by the author, portraying him as a World War II-era costumed superhero who battles the Gestapo with the aid of various weapons and mechanical spring-powered boots.
 In 2019, the book was translated into German and published as Pérák.
 Der Superheld aus Prag.

-Since spring 2018, comics about Pérák have been published in the Czech ABC magazine, its authors are artist Petr Kopl and screenwriter Petr Macek.
+Since spring 2018, comics about Pérák have been published in the Czech ABC magazine; its authors are artist Petr Kopl and screenwriter Petr Macek.
 Their portrayal of Pérák follows the character's appearance in their comics magazine Dechberoucí Zázrak 09 (Breathtaking Miracle 09).
 In May 2019, the collected and extended edition of the series, originally published in ABC magazine, was released as a separate book Pérák: Oko budoucnosti (Pérák: Eye of the future).